Mets retire Keith Hernandez's No. 17 in Citi Field ceremony – KION546

 Hernandez was presented with a gift by owner Steve Cohen and manager Buck Showalter — a large mosaic portrait made out of 6,000 Keith Hernandez baseball cards and Strat-O-Matic game cards of 1986 Mets players.

 Hernandez also won a World Series title with the 1982 St. Louis Cardinals and was inducted into their Hall of Fame last year.
-He was acquired by the Mets in a pivotal June 1983 trade, charged with leading the turnaround of a team that had been a laughingstock for years and teaching its rising young talent how to win.
+He was acquired by the Mets in a pivotal June 1983 trade, charged with leading the turnaround of a laughingstock team and teaching its rising young talent how to win.

 Groomed for such a role in St. Louis by Hall of Famer Lou Brock, that’s exactly what Hernandez did — in Queens instead.